-These statements report that the City's net position increased during FY 2021-22.
-The increase was primarily due to the recording of operating and capital grants and contributions received.
+These statements report that the City's net position decreased during FY 2020-21.
+The decrease was primarily due to the recording of depreciation of prior years' contributed capital assets.

 Reporting the City's Most Significant Funds: Governmental Fund Financial Statements